Adaptive simplification#

 ax.set_axis_off()

-The function allows passing a wide range of additional parameters if you need to fine tune the result.
-However, in most cases the default values are just fine.
-Just keep in mind that they assume a projected CRS in meters.
+The function allows passing in a wide range of additional parameters if you need to fine tune the result.
+However, in most cases the default values are sufficient.
+Just keep in mind it requires a projected CRS, which is assumed to be in meters.